 Representing various print and online publications, radio and TV stations with a combined audience of over four million potential holidaymakers, the journalists were here to experience at first-hand some of the many things to see and do here as well as the relaxed and enjoyable pace of a cruising holiday, for feature stories they are researching about holidays here.
 They set off on their cruise with Silverline Cruisers from Banagher.
-During their time on the Shannon, the journalists enjoyed a spot of fishing, stopped off for a guided tour of Clonmacnoise and paid a visit to the Old Fort Restaurant in Shannonbridge, where they sampled the house special – hot rum and chocolate.
+During their time on the Shannon, the journalists enjoyed a spot of fishing, stopped off for a guided tour of Clonmacnoise, paid a visit to the Old Fort in Shannonbridge and dropped into the Village Tavern for some rum and chocolate.
 They enjoyed a guided cycle and walking tour of the outdoor sculpture park at Lough Boora Parklands, visited Birr Castle Demesne for a tour of the Science Centre and enjoyed dinner at The Thatch in Crinkill.

 Zoe Redmond, Tourism Ireland’s manager for Central Europe, said: “Tourism Ireland is delighted to bring this group of journalists to Co Offaly and Ireland’s Lakelands region.
 Fact-finding visits like this are very important; they are a really effective way for us to get positive exposure for Ireland through the media in Germany, helping us to showcase the superb tourism product on offer in this part of Ireland to millions of potential German holidaymakers.